PolCarCat/mystara_arena_webpage/README.md

 ## *Copyright*

 Copyright is a law that gives you ownership over the things you create (in your case a Video Game).
-If you created it, you own it and it’s the copyright law itself that assures that ownership.
+If you created it, you own it and the copyright law assures it.

 As the owner you have the following rights:
 ```